 Who should apply – Am I eligible to apply?

-If you are a member of the Advancement team, you are eligible to participate in the ALC.
-Preference for selection will be given to applicants who have been employed at the UW for three or more years.
+If you are a member of the Advancement team, you are eligible to participate in the ALC if you have also been employed at the UW for three or more years.
 Occasionally, employees who reach this service time milestone during the course of ALC may be considered depending upon space available.

 Not at all.
 A guiding principle of the ALC is diversity in all forms.
 One of the primary goals of the Selection Committee is to build a class that represents all areas of our profession, including job classification, years of experience, etc. It is important to remember that ALC selection is competitive.
 The committee will take into account all information included in the application packet.

-Class size was capped at 15 so individual sessions could provide an intimate learning environment that provides an opportunity for equal participation by all members and supports the development of a strong community.
+Class size is capped at 16 so individual sessions could provide an intimate learning environment that provides an opportunity for equal participation by all members and supports the development of a strong community.

-Tell me more about the “personal statement” on the ALC application
+What’s this “personal statement” on the ALC application?

 The personal statement is an essay of 750 words or less that asks applicants to share their views on several topics important to our profession.
 Questions are designed to offer applicants an opportunity to address professional values and goals, capacity for reflection, focus, and vision.
 Questions may be answered individually or in one collective response.